hpssjellis/file-pgb-helloworld/README.md

 pgb-helloworld-file
 ===================

-Attempt to make an Android  Phonegap Build file openner
+Attempt to make an AndroidPhonegap Build file openner

+JAN 15, 2014.
+I don't like the regular way of doing this so I am trying a jQuery style one function.
+Look at indexNoJquery if you want my normal way to open a file.

 Got this working Jan 14, 2014.